ServiceNowDevProgram/Points-Thing/README.md

 #### Manually

 * Create a new app, select "From scratch"
-* Select the Slack Workspace into which you want to install this app
+* Select the workspace into which you want to install this app
 * Navigate to `Features` > `Event Subscriptions`
 * Turn on `Enable Events`
 * Populate the `Request URL` with: https://YOURDEVINSTANCE.service-now.com/api/x_snc_pointsthing/points_thing